open-resources/physics_bank/content/public/003.Kinematics(1D)/Motion Diagrams/Running_Dog/Running_Dog.md

   params:
     vars:
       title: Running Dog
-    choice: 'True'
+    choice: Untrue
     part1:
       ans1:
-        value: The dog is speeding up at time t=7s
+        value: The dog is moving at the same speed at time t=8s and t=10s
       ans2:
-        value: The dog has a negative acceleration at t=9s
+        value: The dog is not moving between t=6s and t=10s
       ans3:
-        value: The dog has a velocity of 1 m/s between time t=6s and t=10s
+        value: The dog is speeding up at time t=7s
       ans4:
-        value: The dog is slowing down at t=7s
+        value: The dog is moving at the same speed at time t=10s and t=4s
 ---
 # {{ params.vars.title }}
 ## Question Text